Richard Mohun: Early life

 Richard Dorsey Mohun was born in Washington, D.C., on April 12, 1864.
 Mohun's family had a long association with Africa - his grandfather, William McKenny, had been a prominent figure during the colonisation of the continent and built up a comprehensive collection of photographs during his time there.
 Mohun, who was privately tutored at the family home, is known to have seen these photographs whilst growing up.
 Mohun developed an interest in the slave trade, which continued under Arab control in Eastern and Southern Africa, and became the fourth member of his family to campaign for its eradication.
 Mohun's sister, Lee intended to train as a nun to join a Catholic mission in the Congo, where the slavers were active, and was only dissuaded by her family who asked her to minister to African-Americans in Washington instead.

 Mohun received a commission in the Pay Corps of the United States Navy in 1881 and served on a four-year cruise in the Mediterranean.
-His grandmother, religious writer Anna Hanson Dorsey, arranged for him to meet her acquaintance, Monsignor Denis J. O'Connell, at the Pontifical North American College in Rome in 1885.
+His grandmother, religious writer Anna Hanson Dorsey, arranged for him to meet her acquaintance, Denis J. O'Connell, at the Pontifical North American College in Rome in 1885.
 Mohun was appointed Assistant Paymaster in 1885 and served with the United States Department of the Navy upon his return from the cruise.
 He was promoted to the rank of lieutenant in 1889, the same year he resigned his navy commission to join the United States Department of State.

 Mohun and his brother, Louis, were involved in the short-lived Nicaragua Canal Construction Company, a private American enterprise seeking link the Pacific and Atlantic oceans.
 Louis had been on survey expeditions with the company since 1888 and construction works began at Corinto in 1890.
 Richard secured a position as an auditor with the company's transportation division by 1891 but the project was hit by tropical disease and the Mohuns returned home to Washington by January 1892.